-24.1 Compliance with CBAR ratios
+24.1 Compliance with regulatory ratios

 The Financial Market Supervisory Authority of the Republic of Azerbaijan require banks to maintain certain prudential ratios computed based on statutory financial statements.
-As at December 31, 2016, the Bank was in compliance with these ratios except for below ratio of:
+As at December 31, 2017, the Bank was in compliance with these ratios except for below ratio of:

-- i.
-Maximum credit exposure of a bank per single borrower that should not exceed 7% of the Bank's total capital when the market value of the collateral in any other form of credit exposures is less than 100% of such credit exposures, or the market value of real estate collateral of loans is below 150% of the loan value.
-As at December 31, 2016, the Bank exceeded the required limits. - ii.
-Maximum credit exposure of a bank per one related party borrower, which is natural person has exceeded the Bank's total capital ratio required as at 31 December 2016. - iii.
-As at December 31, 2016 the Bank granted loans to 2 customers which exceeded 10% of the Bank's total equity.
+- Maximum credit exposure of a bank per single borrower that should not exceed 7% of the Bank's total capital when the market value of the collateral in any other form of credit exposures is less than 100% of such credit exposures, or the market value of real estate collateral of loans is below 150% of the loan value.
+As at December 31, 2017, the Bank exceeded the required limits. - ii) As at December 31, 2017 the Bank granted loans to 3 costomers which exceeded 10% of the Banks total equity.